-Tomato, borage, and squash are common trio in companion planting and this is mostly to their timing and growing conditions.
-Borage is a flowering herb with a blue start shaped blossom and is a big favorite of pollinators and also repels hornworms from tomatoes.
+Tomato, borage, and squash are the common trio in companion planting and this is mostly to their timing and growing conditions.
+Borage is a flowering herb with a blue start-shaped blossom and is a big favorite of pollinators and also repels hornworms from tomatoes.
 Borage and squash improve the growth and flavor of tomatoes while it protects them.

 The calendula plant is often called marigold but it should not be mistaken with marigold.
 They are completely different plant pots.
 Calendula is usually grown as an annual flower grown in garden beds and the leaves and bloom make a nice addition to salads.
 It makes a great tomato companion plant.

 Radish is a great tomato companion plant that can be planted around the base of your tomato plants to lure flea beetles away.
 For this companion planting to work, they must be planted adjacent to each other.

 The small flowers from the fennel provide nectar for a diverse array of beneficial insects which makes them perfect for tomatoes.
 Aphids can become problems for tomatoes but interplanting them with fennels can help limit their number.